Results information for Cambridge Assessment English candidates who have already taken an exam and want feedback on their performance.

 More details on the Cambridge English Scale can be found by clicking here.

-Before they were migrated to the Cambridge English Scale, Cambridge English: Key, Key for Schools, Preliminary, Preliminary for Schools, First, First for Schools, Advanced and Proficiency and Cambridge English: Business Certificates were reported using standardised scores and the older style of Statement of Results
+Before results were reported using the Cambridge English Scale, A2 Key, A2 Key for Schools, B1 Preliminary, B1 Preliminary for Schools, B2 First, B2 First for Schools, C1 Advanced and C2 Proficiency and Business Certificates were reported using standardised scores and the older style of Statement of Results

 This document shows:

-- your candidate result, based on your total score in all three papers
+- Your result, based on your total score in all three papers

-- a standardised score out of 100, so you can see exactly how you performed.
-It has set values for each grade, allowing comparison across sessions of the exam.
+- Your standardised score out of 100, so you can see exactly how you performed.
+It has set values for each grade, allowing comparison across multiple sessions of the exam.

 You can see an example of a Statement of Results before the introduction of Cambridge English Scale in the following document: Cambridge English: Key Statement of Results (2014).

-You can use the score converter to compare results reported before January 2015 (or February 2016) with Cambridge English Scale scores.
+You can use our score converter to compare results reported before January 2015 (or February 2016) with Cambridge English Scale scores.

-If you have any concerns about your results, please speak to your exam centre, who can give you advice about the Results Enquiry process, should you wish to query your results.
+If you have any concerns about your results, please speak to your exam centre.
+Your exam centre can give you advice about the Results Enquiry process, should you wish to query your results.